 4. Clean Air Act, as amended, 42 U.S.C.
-7401 et seq.
+7401 et seg.

 Compliance: Public notice of the availability of this report to the Environmental Protection Agency is required for compliance pursuant to Sections 176c and 309 of the Clean Air Act.
 Record of Non-Applicability of general conformity rule shows compliance with Section 176(c).
-A Public Notice will be published and coordination with USEPA is ongoing.
+A Public Notice was published and coordination with USEPA was completed.